Each year, the membership of Sunday's Child awards grants to local charities and economic initiatives in amounts ranging from $25,000 to $50,000.

 Initiatives that improve the mental and/or physical well-being and recreation of people living in the Pensacola Bay Area.

 Arts, Culture & Education

-Initiatives that strengthen and enhance the lives of children and families/LGBT in the Pensacola Bay Area.
+Initiatives that strengthen and enhance the lives of children and families in the Pensacola Bay Area; and/or promote inclusion, diversity and acceptance of LGBT citizens and all people in the Pensacola Bay Area.

 Economic Development & Preservation